w3c/wai-wcag-supplemental/README.md

 * “About“ page - information about what COGA Design Patterns are
 * “All” page - lists all individual patterns, separated by Objective

 Secondly, the patterns and objectives themselves.
 Patterns are in `_patterns` directory.
 Objectives are in the `_objectives` directory.
 They are both recognised by Jekyll as collections.
-These will eventually be generated and copied from design guie in the https://github.com/w3c/coga repo.
+These will eventually be generated and copied by an GitHub Action from the design guide source in the https://github.com/w3c/coga repo.

 ## Adding a pattern